mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 {: #stream-tlvs title="QUIC tunnel stream TLVs"}

 The TCP Connect TLV is used to establish a TCP connection through the tunnel towards the final destination.
+The TCP Extended Connect TLV allows indicating more information in the establishment request.
 The TCP Connect OK TLV confirms the establishment of this TCP connection.
 The Error TLV is used to indicate any out-of-band error that occurred on the TCP connection associated to the QUIC stream.
 Finally, the End TLV marks the end of the series of TLVs and the start of the bytestream on a given QUIC stream.
 These